blangwell/mood-tracker-app/README.md

 ...
 ```
 ### Micro-sprint Three
-An important aspect of this user experience for this project was the ability to not create duplicate charts on the same days if the user wanted to update a day's chart.
-This involved a lot of digging in the Sequelize documentation and many trips over to StackOverflow.
-I was able to set up a conditional using the `update()` method and the Sequelize mixin `createMood()` to accomplish this.
+An important aspect of this user experience for this project was the ability to update a day's chart without creating a duplicate.
+As simple as this sounds, this involved a lot of digging in the Sequelize documentation and many trips over to StackOverflow.
+Ultimately, I was able to set up a conditional using the `update()` method and the Sequelize mixin `createMood()` to accomplish this.
 ```js
 let filteredMoods = user.moods.filter(m => {
   return m.date == req.body.date